mikarinneoracle/ci-grafana-prometheus/README.md

 For taking this to a a quick spin, you can create/use a VCN with a public subnet to have public access to Grafana.
 VCN and subnet creation including the ports above is manual and not included in the Terraform Stack.
 Then, git clone this repo and drag&drop the terraform folder to OCI Resource Manager when creating a new Stack.
-After this, configure then vars and continue to have the stack deployed.
+After this, configure the stack vars and continue to have the stack deployed for testing.
+Destroy and delete after finishing the test.